sushiyade/tp/docs/DeveloperGuide.md

 1. Deleting an event from FreelanceBuddy

     1. Prerequisites: There exists an event made with the command `add n/Dinner s/24-01-2024 20:30 e/24-01-2024 21:30` and its index in the events list is `1`.
        There has to be at least 2 clients saved in FreelanceBuddy.
-For our example, we shall assume the client `John Doe` and `Amy Bee` exists in our contacts,
+For our example, we shall assume the clients `John Doe` and `Amy Bee` exists in our contacts.

     2. Test case: `delete 1`<br>
        Expected: The `event` deleted will be removed from the list.